Do you know what’s in your vial?

 1,500%

-Increase in poison control calls since 2019
+Increase in poison control calls since 2019, driven largely by gray-market peptides

 America's Poison Centers